 William Blake coined the phrase “to find a universe in a grain of sand.”
 The Ursa Major MSP-126 has a seemingly narrow province: 370 milliseconds of memory, with one input and two multi-tap outputs.
-This is far simpler than my other digital processor designs optimized for reverberation synthesis, yet it contains a fascinating world of possibilities.
+This is far simpler than my other digital processor designs optimised for reverberation synthesis, yet it contains a fascinating world of possibilities.

-The 12 tap algorithm of the Ursa Major MSP-126 is more complex and, to my mind, far more interesting than that most popular of delay devices, the digital delay line or “DDL” .
+The 12-tap algorithm of the Ursa Major MSP-126 is more complex and, to my mind, far more interesting than that most popular of delay devices, the digital delay line or “DDL”.
 With only one tap, the DDL is unable to achieve convincing stereo perspective.

 However, with two groups of six taps, the Ursa Major MSP-126 delivers rich, full stereo in all its signal processing modes.
 Although all listening experiences are stereo, in modern recording, broadcasting, film sound recording, and even musical composition and performance, the closely miked or purely electronic sources are severely monaural.
 I believe that a richer, more natural kind of stereo ambience is vital in all these media.
 That is why I’ve based my Ursa Major MSP-126 design on a stereo time delay algorithm with multiple taps.